naofumi0115/PAV-Training/OpenClosedPrinciple/README.md

 $obj = new CostManager();
 echo $obj->calculate($circle);
 ```
-If we want to calculate the area for Square we have to modify calculate method in CostManager class.
+The problem is that user want to calculate the area for Square
+With the above code, We have to add Square class and modify calculate method in CostManager class.
 It breaks the open-closed principle.
+Please look add calculate Square at the following code:
 ```php
 class Rectangle
 {